 The Director knew it was time for a staff meeting.

 “All right, everyone.
 The deadline’s almost here.
 The President’s promised a smoothly functioning healthcare website by tomorrow.
-Now, I know everyone’s been yellow capletsworking hard.
+Now, I know everyone’s been working hard.
 Visits to non-work-related websites like Facebook and Above the Law dropped by 40% in November.
 I’m proud of that figure and will make sure that New York Times knows about it.
 But the fact remains that despite our intense efforts the website is, in a word, still not working.
 So we’re down to our last option – paper applications.”

 The following day, when millions of Americans visited the federal government’s healthcare website to see who won the bet, they were confronted with a perfectly functioning, non-glitch riddled single webpage, with no links or forms or fields or even photographs, but one toll-free telephone number.